raspberrypilearning/archery/en/step_1.md

+--- no-print ---

+This is the **Scratch 3** version of the project.
+There is also a [Scratch 2 version of the project](https://projects.raspberrypi.org/en/projects/archery-scratch2).

+--- /no-print ---

 ## Introduction

 You are going to learn how to create an archery game, in which you have to shoot arrows as close to the bullseye as you can.